ScarraG/ScarraG.github.io/index.md

 # Projects

+* Environmental Centralization Reform and Cleaning near Monitoring Stations
 * Performance Ranking and Cheating of Local Governments in Environmental Tournaments
 * Designing an Ecolabel Program with Relative Standards
-* Regional disparity and environmental centralization

 # Honors and Awards